 I started on a low dose.
 Twenty-five milligrams.
 I had a doctor’s appointment four days after I started the drug.
 My blood pressure had jumped 20 points on each end.
 I googled Lamictal and there it was—high blood pressure.
-I stopped the drug immediately, and my blood pressure went back to normal.
+I stopped the drug immediately, and my blood pressure went back to my normal.

-There were a few drugs I was put on that boosted blood pressure.
+There were a few drugs I was put on that boosted my blood pressure.
 I cannot remember them all.

-There have been some drugs that I have tried that boosted blood sugar.
+There have been some drugs that I have tried that boosted my blood sugar.
 Doctors seem to love these drugs.
 I keep telling them,

 “I have Autoimmune Disease.
 I don’t need another major disease (Diabetes).”
 Most doctors agree, but they still pull out that prescription pad.

-I had one Physician’s Assistant who lied to me and told me a drug would not cause blood sugar spikes.
-I looked it up on Web MD and—lo and behold—it causes diabetes.
-It is a drug that is often used for PTSD.
-But trading PTSD for Diabetes is not the direction I want to go in.
+I had one Physician’s Assistant who lied to me and told me Geodon would not cause blood sugar spikes.
+I looked it up on Web MD and lo and behold—it causes diabetes.
+It is a drug that is often used for PTSD, but trading PTSD for Diabetes is not the direction I want to go in.
 My blood sugar spiked 20 points in just four days.
 I stopped the drug.
 The PA told me Web MD was wrong.
 But the truth lies in the results.

 Then I discovered a drug I was already on combined with the above caused pre-renal failure in 100% of 60+-year-old women.
 That’s me.